ubernostrum/django-registration/docs/one-step-workflow.rst

-The default form class used for account registration will be :class:`django_registration.forms.RegistrationForm`, although this can be overridden by supplying a custom URL pattern for the registration view and passing the keyword argument `form_class`, or by subclassing `django_registration.backends.one_step.views.RegistrationView` and either overriding :attr:`~django_registration.views.RegistrationView.form_class` or implementing :meth:`~django_registration.views.RegistrationView.get_form_class()`,
+The default form class used for account registration will be :class:`django_registration.forms.RegistrationForm`, although this can be overridden by supplying a custom URL pattern for the registration view and passing the keyword argument `form_class`, or by subclassing :class:`django_registration.backends.one_step.views.RegistrationView` and either overriding :attr:`~django_registration.views.RegistrationView.form_class` or implementing :meth:`~django_registration.views.RegistrationView.get_form_class()`,